apache/flink-cdc/docs/content/quickstart/build-real-time-data-lake-tutorial.md

 # Build real-time data lake to synchronize data from MySQL sharding tables with Flink CDC
-For OLTP databases, to deal with a huge number of data in a single table, we usually do database and table sharding to get faster performance.
+For OLTP databases, to deal with a huge number of data in a single table, we usually do database and table sharding to get better throughput.
 But sometimes, for convenient analysis, we need to merge them into one table when loading them to data warehouse or data lake.

 This tutorial will show how to use Flink CDC to build a real-time data lake for such a scenario.
-You can walk through the tutorial easily for the environment is built with docker, and the entire process uses standard SQL syntax without a single line of Java/Scala code or IDE installation.
+You can walk through the tutorial easily in the docker environment.
+The entire process uses standard SQL syntax without a single line of Java/Scala code or IDE installation.

-The following sections will take the pipeline from MySQL to Iceberg as an example.
+The following sections will take the pipeline from MySQL to [Iceberg](https://iceberg.apache.org/) as an example.
 The overview of the architecture is as follows:

 ![Real-time data lake with Flink CDC](/_static/fig/real-time-data-lake-tutorial/real-time-data-lake-tutorial.png "architecture of real-time data lake")